 Even better, you could opt for an electric razor.
 It still needs to be clean, and you need to take care of the blades, but the risk goes way down when you stick with electric shaving.

 You should be shaving with a shaving kit for men and cream or gel anyways.
-Of course, you need to do research to find one that doesn’t exacerbate your acne.
-When you lube up, you want to use a circular motion to get a full coating over the skin that you’re about to shave.
-This will really help the blade glide over the bumps without removing skin.
+Of course, you need to research to find one that doesn’t exacerbate your acne.
+When you lube up, you want to use a circular motion to get a full coating over the skin you’re about to shave; this will help the blade glide over the bumps without removing skin.

 Shaving gels exist that help you combat acne.
 They can clean your pores and fight the bacteria that ultimately cause the condition.
 It’s worth experimenting to find one that makes a big difference.

 It’s simple but effective.
-Only shave over acne if and when you absolutely have to.
+Only shave over acne if and when you have to.
 We’ll get into alternatives to shaving in a bit, but if you focus on trimming over the acne and shaving over clear skin, the risk goes down.
 It’s pretty obvious stuff.
 Similarly, you can try to shave less often to a similar effect.

 Go with the grain

-It might not seem like it, but a lot of the cuts on acne actually stem from the razor tugging on hair.
+It might not seem like it, but a lot of the cuts on acne stem from the razor tugging on hair.
 If you minimize tugging, you reduce the risk of cutting your acne.
 The lube helps with this, but so does shaving with the grain.
-It makes the blade tug on the skin a lot less.
-This leads to fewer snags, and that reduces the risk of cuts when you have.
+It makes the blade tug on the skin a lot less; this leads to fewer snags, and that reduces the risk of cuts when you have.